Xiaoli Feidao: Feidao, Youjian Feidao

-The protagonist of the fifth novel is Li Huai (李壞), Li Xunhuan's grandson.
-Li Huai is an illegitimate child since his father had a secret affair with Shangguan Jinhong's daughter (Shangguan Xiaoxian's younger sister).
-He inherits his grandfather's weapon and skills, as well as the Shangguan family's treasure left behind by his mother.
-While roaming the jianghu, he meets Xue Caiyue (薛採月), whom he falls in love with.
+The protagonist of this novel is Li Huai, Li Xunhuan's grandson.
+Li Huai is an illegitimate child since his father had a secret affair with Shangguan Xiaoxian's sister.
+He inherits his grandfather's weapon and skills, as well as his maternal grandfather's wealth.
+While roaming the jianghu, he meets Xue Caiyue, whom he falls in love with.
 However, they turn out to be star-crossed lovers because Li Huai's father had killed Xue Caiyue's father in a duel many years ago.
-Xue Caiyue is forced to settle the family feud in a duel with Li Huai.
+Xue Caiyue is forced to settle the feud in a duel with Li Huai.